Cyann-UBC/cyann_mobile/README.md

 ##Intro
-This is this repository for Cyann's mobile app power by [Cyann's backend](https://github.com/Cyann-UBC/Cyann) Please follow the step in the backend to build and run the server on your localhost:8080
+This is this repository for Cyann's mobile app power by [Cyann's backend](https://github.com/Cyann-UBC/Cyann)

+Please follow the step in the backend to build and run the server on your localhost:8080

 ##How to build?
-###due to the framework's complex nature, we have a lot to go over, this guide will walk you through the steps
+###due to the framework's complex nature:scream_cat: we have a lot to go over, this guide will walk you through the steps

 First, follow [this](https://facebook.github.io/react-native/docs/getting-started.html) guild to setup react-native and npm on your computer.

 After you've done that, do the following